 If you prefer to drive, you can rent a car and move between cities on your own, roads are in good condition and safe and car rentals are affordable.

-Transport within Lisbon is provided by buses, trams, metro and elevators (yes, Lisbon is built on hills!).
+Transport within Lisbon is provided by buses, trams, metro, and elevators (yes, Lisbon is built on hills!).
 For some seaside locations, there is also a ferry service.
-For quick commute between sites, you can also use taxi which can be effective way of transportation, but be careful about fares as they vary from day of the week and time of the day.
+For a quick commute between sites, you can also use a taxi which can be an effective way of transportation, but be careful about fares as they vary from the day of the week and time of the day.

-Portugal food revolves around country’s rich sea exploration history, so it is based on fish and seafood mostly, although cheese is popular as well.
+Portugal’s food revolves around the country’s rich sea exploration history, so it is based on fish and seafood mostly, although cheese is popular as well.

-Let’s start with Peixe Grelhado, basically a grilled fish, made on charcoal in whole and sprinkled with coarse sea salt; speaking of fish, Sardines are also very popular, served with plain bread; Açorda de Marisco (seafood stew), rich taste stew made out of shellfish, served with soaked bread and cilantro; Bacalhau (cod fish), with more than 1000 recipes on how to prepare it; Carne de Porco Alentejana (pork and clams), somewhat strange but tasty mixture of two different types of food, and many more from seafood/fish variety.
+Let’s start with Peixe Grelhado, basically, a grilled fish, made on charcoal in whole and sprinkled with coarse sea salt; speaking of fish, Sardines are also very popular, served with plain bread; Açorda de Marisco (seafood stew), rich taste stew made out of shellfish, served with soaked bread and cilantro; Bacalhau (codfish), with more than 1000 recipes on how to prepare it; Carne de Porco Alentejana (pork and clams), a somewhat strange but tasty mixture of two different types of food, and many more from seafood/fish variety.

 From non-fish/seafood area, there are: Frango no Churrasco (BBQ chicken), made with spicy condiments (such as piri-piri); Rojões à Moda do Minho & Papas de Sarrabulho (pork/smoked meat stew & mixed meat and bread paste), pork cuts marinated in wine and Queijo Serra da Estrela (mountain cheese), one of many varieties of cheese n Portugal.